 Geoenvironmental Consultants Ltd

 Remediation measures can range from the placement of a simple cover layer of clean soil to a variety of innovative in-situ and ex-situ techniques.
+Assessing contamination levels before choosing remediation measures is crucial to identify potential risks and ensure effective solutions.
 Each remedial scheme is site-specific, and we can design solutions for any site, be it large or small, straightforward or more complex.
-During remediation we can provide technical oversight and supervision, together with independent verification of the works on completion.
+During remediation, we can provide technical oversight and supervision as part of the remediation scheme , together with independent verification of the works on completion.

-G&J design remedial strategies for a broad range of sites that have their own unique challenges, to ensure the most cost-effective and sustainable solution.
-Our aim is to maximize the re-use of soils on the site of origin (with or without treatment) and avoid off-site disposal and all the associated costs and environmental implications.
+G&J designs remedial strategies for a broad range of sites that have their unique land contamination issues and challenges, to ensure the most cost-effective and sustainable solution.
+We aim to maximise the re-use of soils on the site of origin (with or without treatment) and avoid off-site disposal and all the associated costs and environmental implications.
 The need for remediation is usually established through a Phase II Site Investigation and subsequent contaminated land risk assessment, and is most commonly required on Brownfield sites with a known history of industrial use.
-However, some apparently Greenfield or low risk sites can still require remedial measures as a result of undocumented activities such as illegal waste disposal.
+However, some Greenfield or low-risk sites can still require remedial measures as a result of undocumented activities such as illegal waste disposal.

-Remediation may simply require a development design to consider soil quality and ensure affected soils are used only in low sensitivity areas (such as beneath hardstanding) or allow for the incorporation of a barrier layer in certain areas.
-Where more significant soil contamination is present, remedial solutions may be required that reduce the concentration or mobility of contaminants.
+Remediation may simply require a development design to consider soil quality and ensure affected soils are used only in low-sensitivity areas (such as beneath hardstanding) or allow for the incorporation of a barrier layer in certain areas.
+Where more significant soil contamination is present, remedial solutions may be required that reduce the concentration or mobility of contaminants to prevent significant harm.
 Common remedial techniques include:

 -